Email us if you'd like one of our inaugural stickers ^ 😄🎉😄🎉😄

 Only todo app that allows you to write (and easily publish to internet) notes.

 Native or near-native (beta quality) apps available for Mac, PC, Linux, iOS, and Android.

-Only note taking app with Dollops to provide enriched text
+Only note taking app with Rich Footnotes to provide enriched text

 Hotkeys for (most) everything.
 Hover on any button in the app to learn its hotkey.